JoseExposito/touche/HACKING.md

 $ sudo ninja -C build install
 ```

-# Flatpak
+## Flatpak

-It is possible to use Flatpak to distribute and install the application.
+Flatpak is the recommended way to distribute and install the application.

 First, generate a Flatpak archive with all the npm dependencies: